What is a basal cell carcinoma?

 Advanced or metastatic BCCs require multidisciplinary consultation.
 A combination of treatments may be used including:

-- Targeted therapy using hedgehog signaling pathway inhibitors such as vismodegib.
+- Targeted cancer therapy using hedgehog signalling pathway inhibitors, such as vismodegib.

 What is the recommended follow-up for basal cell carcinoma?

-There are no established guidelines for follow–up to the removal of a basal cell carcinoma.
-An annual skin check is recommended for anyone who has had a BCC, given an estimated 30–77% cumulative risk of experiencing another one within 3 years.
+There are no established guidelines for the follow-up after the removal of a BCC.
+An annual skin check is recommended for anyone who has had a BCC, given the estimated 30–77% cumulative risk of experiencing another one within three years.
 [8–10].

-Year–round protection against excessive sun exposure is important in all skin types.
+Year-round protection against excessive sun exposure is essential in all skin types.

 - Stay indoors or under the shade in the middle of the day.